kibook/s1kd-tools/tools/s1kd-instance/README.md

 Automatically reapply the applicability of the source object when filtering.

+-9, --prune
+Remove only invalid parts of applicability annotations.

 -@, --update-instances
 Rather than source objects, the objects specified are existing instances that will be updated.